sdegutis/immaculata.dev/site/public/index.md

 import { FileTree, hooks } from 'immaculata' import { registerHooks } from 'module'

-// keep an in-memory version of "./src" in memory const tree = new FileTree('src', import.meta.url)
+// keep an in-memory version of file tree under "./src" const tree = new FileTree('src', import.meta.url)

 // invalidate modules under "src" when they change